Serverless architecture

 Log writers

-A writer commits the raw data to blob storage and records a log sequence number (LSN) for the commit in a write ahead log (WAL).
+A writer commits the raw data to object storage and records a log sequence number (LSN) for the commit in a write ahead log (WAL).
 LSNs are monotonically increasing and ensure both that operations are applied in the order that they are received and, if necessary, can be replayed in the order that they are received.

-At this point, Pinecone returns a 200 OK response to the client, guaranteeing the durability of the write, and two processes begin in parallel: The index is rebuilt and the records are added to a separate freshness layer.
+response to the client, guaranteeing the durability of the write, and two processes begin in parallel: The index is rebuilt and the records are added to a separate freshness layer.

 Index builder